-The Funds are two of nine partner funds within the LGPS Central pool, a collaboration facilitating pooled investments established under the UK government's programme of pooling local authority pension funds.
-LGPS Central Limited is the investment management company established by the pool and authorised and regulated by the Financial Conduct Authority (FCA).
-Since April 2018, the Fund's voting rights have been executed by LGPS Central Limited, following its adoption of a leading approach to responsible investment and stewardship, aligned to the principles established by the West Midlands and other partner funds.
+The Fund is one of eight partner funds within the LGPS Central pool, a collaboration facilitating pooled investments established under the UK government's programme of pooling local authority pension funds.
+LGPS Central Limited is the investment management company established by the pool and is authorised and regulated by the Financial Conduct Authority (FCA).
+Since April 2018, the Fund's voting rights have been executed by LGPS Central Limited, following its adoption of a leading approach to responsible investment (RI) and stewardship, aligned to the principles established by WMPF and other partner funds.

-1.3 Responsible Investment at West Midlands
+1.3 Responsible Investment at West Midlands Pension Fund